dblock/code.dblock.org/_posts/2011/2011-01-20-dotnetinstaller-uac-elevation-on-install.markdown

 #### Do I need to change the embedded manifest?

-We’ve changed the default manifest to include all of the following, but if you’re embedding your own manifest, you must declare these.
+We've changed the default manifest to include all of the following, but if you're embedding your own manifest, you must declare these.

 - The executable must not elevate by default, hence it should be marked to execute _asInvoker_.
 - It must be declared compatible with Windows Vista and Windows 7 to prevent the Windows compatibility assistant from complaining.
 - The UAC icon comes from Windows visual styles, hence it must have a dependency on Windows common-controls.

-Here’s the complete manifest from the packaged setup sample.
+Here's the complete manifest from the packaged setup sample.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>